What is a digital object identifier (DOI)?

 An example of a digital object identifier in an academic article.
 Source: pubmed.ncbi.nlm.nih.gov.

-What are the benefits of digital object identifiers (DOIs)?
+Benefits of digital object identifiers (DOIs)

 Overall, DOIs enhance the accessibility, reliability and efficiency of digital information management and dissemination.